 Today lets take a deeper look at Gowalla, and see how it compares to its (currently) more popular counterpart, Foursquare.

 I think for the most part we all know how location based services work.
 You install an app on your mobile phone, so when you are physically at a particular location you check-in, which enables you to share the places that you’ve been with your friends.
 It can be a lot of fun sharing where you have been with friends, which is why these services have become so popular.
-Check out video below to see Gowalla in action.

 In the Gowalla navigation you can choose from Spots, Trips, or Friends.
 Spots allow you to see the places that people have checked-in in your area.